slonoed/slonoed.github.io/src/pages/r-dom/index.md

 ## &lt;/Conclusion&gt;

-I started to use r-dom when I got a legacy project with it.
-Uncomfortable at first it became one of my favorite tools for React projects.
-I also see how other people started to like it over time.
-My next project, which I will do for myself I will be writing with r-dom.
+I started using r-dom when I got a legacy project with it.
+Uncomfortable at first, it became one of my favorite tools for React projects.
+I also see how other people started liking it over time.
+My next project which I'm going to do for my own business will probably be written with r-dom.

 [r-dom]: https://github.com/uber/r-dom